What is stroke? Stroke is a medical emergency, a brain attack – the brain equivalent of a heart attack.

 - Every year around 17 million people suffer a stroke worldwide.

-- It is estimated that 1 in 4 persons will have a stroke during their lifetime.
+- It is estimated that 1 in 4 people will have a stroke during their lifetime.

 - Although stroke can affect anyone at anytime, two-thirds of all strokes occur in people aged over 65 years.